Top 10 health benefits of Greek yogurt

 Greek yogurt is made from cow's milk that is strained to remove the whey, this results in a thicker consistency compared to natural yogurt.
 It also has a tangier flavour and can often be used as a healthier substitute to mayonnaise, sour cream or crème fraîche.

-Available as full-fat, reduced fat and fat-free, products may be purchased plain or flavoured with fruit.
+Available as full-fat, reduced fat and fat-free, Greek yogurt may be purchased plain or flavoured with fruit.

 Nutritional profile of Greek yogurt